borntofrappe/flutter-beginners-tutorial/README.md

 The button requires a `onPressed` field — in this instance an empty anonymous function.

-The [flutter API](https://api.flutter.dev/flutter) highlights all properties and supported values.
+Explore the [flutter API](https://api.flutter.dev/flutter) for all properties and supported values.

 ### Colors and fonts